nurakawa/localized-classmap/README.md

 for visualizing classification results.
 It also includes some examples using benchmark datasets, found in the folder "examples."

 The localized class map is an extension of the class map of [Raymaekers, Rousseeuw and Hubert (2021)][1], which is available on CRAN as R package `classmap`.
-By modifying the definition of _farness_ to use local neighborhood distances, the localized classmap can be used with any classifier.
+The class map is a visualization tool for local explanations of classification algorithms.
+It explains individual predictions of a classifier by plotting the classifier's view of the predictions.
+The localized  class map modifies one of the axes of the class map, resulting in a local explanation method that is model-agnostic; it can be used for almost any classifier.

 The implementation of the localized class map is made to be compatible with `caret`.
 A user first trains a model in `caret`, then inputs it directly into `plotClassMap()` to visualize the results.
 See `examples/example-iris.R` for a simple example.